 Let’s first understand the harmful impact of air pollution on the environment and human health.

 Air pollution is increasing rapidly.
 The adverse effects of air pollution on human health are not unknown.
 In this post, you can find how air pollution impacts the environment and your health.

 Research published in the Epidemiology journal indicated that women exposed to high levels of pollution have a higher risk of suffering from hypertension.
 Women who are exposed to fine PM and black carbon above 10 µg/m³ develop hypertension.
 Air pollution can also cause inflammation and oxidative stress.

 Affects Cardiovascular Health

 Air pollution also affects cardiovascular health as it hardens the arteries.
 This also increases the risk of heart attack and strokes.
-The particulate matter present in the respiratory tract spread to the other areas of the body and increase the risk of heart attack, stroke and cardiovascular diseases.
+The particulate matter present in the respiratory tract spread to the other areas of the body and increases the risk of heart attack, stroke, and cardiovascular diseases.

 Ways to prevent airborne diseases